barrust/pyspellchecker/docs/source/quickstart.rst

     # export it out for later use!
     spell.export('my_custom_dictionary.gz', gzipped=True)

-It is also possible to build a dictionary from other sources outside of pyspellchecker, it requires that the data be in the following format and saved as a json object:
+It is also possible to build a dictionary from other sources outside of ``pyspellchecker``, it requires that the data be in the following format and saved as a json object:

 .. code:: python

     {
         "a": 1,
         "b": 2,